Last Updated on by

 The inside of the handle around the pivot screw is lined with steel plates for wear resistance, which is a nice touch; the notched edges of these plates add a touch more grip to the handle’s flare and on the top of the handle, right where your thumb sits when you’re whittling.

 It’s a very positive system and locks the blade rigidly when in use.
-Opening is slick and fast too; the thumb studs are large enough to catch easily, and you can very quickly get the blade out with one hand.
+The opening is slick and fast too; the thumb studs are large enough to catch easily, and you can very quickly get the blade out with one hand.

 It’s pretty much perfect as an EDC knife, and paired with a khukri or ax will also be perfect for any outdoor activity.
-A good folder should be simple but reliable and that’s exactly what the 940 is; there’s been no attempt to pack in unnecessary features, just a well thought out design process that’s created a tough and dependable tool.
+A good folder should be simple but reliable and that’s exactly what the 940 is; there’s been no attempt to pack in unnecessary features, just a well thought out a design process that’s created a tough and dependable tool.
 The only downside to the knife is that it does not have a lifetime warranty, so you will have to contact the company in order to know if your knife can be fixed.

 Verdict: An excellent design that does exactly what you need a folder to do.
-With one of these in your pocket you’re ready for just about anything.
+With one of these as your pocket knife you’re ready for just about anything.
 (For the latest prices and discounts, check here).

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.